nehamishra2globallogic/oaicorebasic/charts/oai-5g-core/oai-spgwu-tiny/README.md

-# Helm Chart for OAI Access and Mobility Function (AMF)
+# Helm Chart for OAI Serving and Packet Data Network Gateway User Plane (SPGW-U)

 The helm-charts are tested on [Minikube](https://minikube.sigs.k8s.io/docs/) and [Red Hat Openshift](https://www.redhat.com/fr/technologies/cloud-computing/openshift) 4.10 and 4.12.
-There are no special resource requirements for AMF.
+There are no special resource requirements for SPGWU except `priviledged` flag to be true.
+Because SPGWU needs to create tunnel interface for GTP and it creates NAT rules for packets to go towards internet from N6.

 ## Introduction

-OAI-AMF follows 3GPP release 16, more information about the feature set can be found on [AMFs WiKi page](https://gitlab.eurecom.fr/oai/cn5g/oai-cn5g-amf/-/wikis/home).
-The source code be downloaded from [GitLab](https://gitlab.eurecom.fr/oai/cn5g/oai-cn5g-amf)
+[OAI-SPGWU-TINY](https://github.com/OPENAIRINTERFACE/openair-spgwu-tiny) is the 4G CUPS S/PGWU.
+We modified it to work for 5G deployments with GTP-U extension header.

-OAI [Jenkins Platform](https://jenkins-oai.eurecom.fr/job/OAI-CN5G-AMF/) publishes every `develop` and `master` branch image of OAI-AMF on [docker-hub](https://hub.docker.com/r/oaisoftwarealliance/oai-amf) with tag `develop` and `latest` respectively.
+OAI [Jenkins Platform](https://jenkins-oai.eurecom.fr/job/OAI-CN-SPGWU-TINY/) publishes every `develop` and `master` branch image of OAI-SPGWU-TINY on [docker-hub](https://hub.docker.com/r/oaisoftwarealliance/oai-spgwu-tiny) with tag `develop` and `latest` respectively.
 Apart from that you can find tags for every release `VX.X.X`

-The helm charts of OAI-AMF creates multiples Kubernetes resources,
+The helm charts of OAI-SPGWU-TINY creates multiples Kubernetes resources,

 1. Service
 2. Role Base Access Control (RBAC) (role and role bindings)
 3. Deployment
-4. Configmap (Contains the configuration file for AMF)
+4. Configmap (Contains the configuration file for SPGWU)
 5. Service account
 6. Network-attachment-defination (Optional only when multus is used)